9p4/9p4.github.io/README.md

 # Sambhav's Projects

+My actual website is at [sambhav.saggis.com](https://sambhav.saggis.com).
+The website you are on right now is only to showcase some of my projects that I don't want to host anywhere else.

 ## Projects Hosted Here

 [HackNA: UltraCrypt](/hackna) A program that uses browser technologies to (inefficiently) encrypt files using AES-256-GCM with all of the bells and whistles.